MichalLytek/type-graphql/docs/prisma.md

 ## Documentation and examples

-To read about all the `typegraphql-prisma` features, like exposing selected Prisma actions or changing exposed model type name, as well as how to write a custom query or how to add some fields to model type, please check the docs [on the separate GitHub repository](https://github.com/MichalLytek/typegraphql-prisma/blob/main/Readme.md).
+To read about all the `typegraphql-prisma` features, like exposing selected Prisma actions or changing exposed model type name, as well as how to write a custom query or how to add some fields to model type, please check the docs [on the dedicated website](https://prisma.typegraphql.com/).

-You can find there also some examples and more detailed info about the installation and the configuration.
+You can find there also links to some examples and more detailed info about the installation and the configuration.